Last updated April 26, 2021. The current status of each bill can be found by clicking the bill numbers below.

-This week, legislative committees will take up two bills related to police power and accountability:
+This week, legislators will take up two bills related to police power and accountability:

 - Prevent invasive police drone surveillance.
 SB 258/HB 924 is a dangerous expansion of law enforcement’s ability to use drones.
 When police acquire drone technology, they acquire unprecedented power to invade our privacy.
 Drones can fly unnoticed — tracking us, peering into our homes, and recording our conversations.
 Regulation of law enforcement’s use of this technology is crucial to protecting our privacy.
 Yet this bill removes existing restrictions on drone usage, permitting police to use drones to “provide aerial coverage” for any event open to the public.
 It also extends the period law enforcement may retain data collected by drones — even if that data has no relevance to an ongoing investigation.
 By gutting our privacy protections, HB 924 hails a new era of invasive surveillance in Tennessee.
-This bill will be taken up on Tuesday, March 30 in the Senate Judiciary Committee and on Wednesday, March 31 in the House Criminal Justice Subcommittee.
+This bill passed the Senate on April 8 and will be taken up on Tuesday, April 27 in the House Criminal Justice Committee.
 ACLU-TN Position: Oppose

-TAKE ACTION: Please call members of the Senate Judiciary Committee and the House Criminal Justice Subcommittee and ask them to hold police accountable.
+TAKE ACTION: Please call members of the House Criminal Justice Committee and ask them to hold police accountable.

 Sample Phone Script